Then & Now

 In April, Seton Hill hosted its first iTeach Gallery, showcasing faculty integration of technology into the curriculum.
 Examples included podcasts about pieces of art in the Westmoreland Museum and video documentaries of historic landmarks in Greensburg, both created by students studying to become teachers and tailored to a fourth grade audience; creating awareness of cultural contributions of Hispanics/Latinos by the creation of videos and interactive digital posters for musical acts participating in a Latino music festival; and a digital magazine that works like an app and serves as an interactive chemistry lab resource guide.
 Seton Hill continued to receive accolades for its mobile learning program; the university was named “eCampus of the Month” in October by eCampus News.

 On January 17, long-term President JoAnne Boyle (pictured, right) announced her retirement.
 In July, Distinguished Alumna, honorary degree recipient and retired senior Ford executive Bibiana ("Bibie") Boerio was named interim president.
 "It's important to maintain the momentum and execute the university strategic plan and JoAnne's vision, " Bibie said.
-In November, Apple named Seton Hill a Distinguished Program for the third time, with the designation remaining in place from 2013 to 2015.
+In November, Apple honored Seton Hill for the third time, naming the University an Apple Distinguished School through 2015.
 Seton Hill's Athletic Programs officially moved to the Pennsylvania State Athletic Conference.
 Seton Hill's ambitious $75 million campus expansion campaign resulted in two groundbreakings and the university's largest donation ($7 million from the R. K. Mellon Foundation) in 2013.
 The university broke ground on a new Dance and Visual Arts Center in downtown Greensburg in July, and the JoAnne Woodyard Boyle Health Sciences Center on main campus in October.

-Seton Hill acquired a former Verizon call center building, located across the street from the entrance to main campus, in early 2014.
-Around the same time, the university announced plans for renovations to Brownlee Residence Hall and Reeves Memorial Library, with the latter transitioning into a "learning commons" that houses other academic support services together with the library.
+As part of its ongoing campus expansion initiative, Seton Hill acquired a former Verizon call center building, located across the street from the entrance to main campus.
 On February 12, after a six-month search, Seton Hill announced its tenth president: Mary C. Finger, Ed.D.
-"Seton Hill has successfully met many challenges that the great majority of private colleges and universities in the United States are facing with creativity and a deep commitment to mission, " said Mary Finger.
+"Seton Hill has successfully met many challenges that the great majority of private colleges and universities in the United States are facing with creativity and a deep commitment to mission," said Mary Finger.
 "I am honored to be given the opportunity to serve as President of Seton Hill."

 Hazard Yet Forward